TTalex/TTalex.github.io/_posts/2016-05-15-Blue-hair-and-black-rims.md

 Now that the image modifications are set up, we need a color selector.
 I opted to go with a premade one, called [spectrum](https://github.com/bgrins/spectrum) written in javascript.
 It was only a matter of placing it on the webpage and connecting to our "color" filter matrix.

-Note that only the diagonal values of the matrix are changed in order to affect the channels, filters could be used for way more effect that coloration using the other dimentions.
+Note that only the diagonal values of the matrix are changed in order to affect the channels, filters could be used for way more effect that coloration using the other dimensions.
 {: .notice--info}

 ```html